noiseprotocol/noise_spec/noise.md

  will be called to mix DH outputs into the key.

  * **`MixHash(data)`**:  Sets `h = HASH(h || data)`.
 This will be called to mix
- static public keys and handshake payloads into the hash value.
+ public keys and handshake payloads into the hash value.

  * **`ConditionalEncrypt(plaintext)`**: If `has_key == True` returns
  `EncryptAndIncrement(h, plaintext)`, otherwise returns `plaintext`.